 It could also be gas pains!
 Gassy babies are usually unhappy and very cranky, so always make sure that they’re burped after each meal.

-Once you find the reason a baby is crying, the next step is figuring out how to soothe them.
+After you figure out why a baby is crying, the next step is to understand how to soothe them.
 Each baby is different, but there are a few surefire methods that help.